-On a daily basis OnlinePlus staff engages with hundreds, if not thousands, of prospective and current students; however, because of the online nature of our programs, we rarely have the opportunity to meet any of them.
-In this case I mean meet in the literal sense, a handshake, a smile, and a verbal conversation that doesn’t require a mobile device, poking, following, or liking me.
+On a daily basis, OnlinePlus staff engages with hundreds, if not thousands, of prospective and current students; however, because of the online nature of our programs, we rarely have the opportunity to meet any of them.
+In this case, I mean to meet in the literal sense, a handshake, a smile, and a verbal conversation that doesn’t require a mobile device, poking, following, or liking me.

-Our graduates are going to go on and do great things, but in what field can you expect to see them in?
+Our graduates are going to go on and do great things, but in what field can you expect to see them?

 Undergraduate Degree Completions

 - Liberal Arts

 - Computer Science

 - Systems Engineering

 - Rangeland Ecosystem Science